bbauska/LFS170x/readme.md

 **[`^        back to top        ^`](#table-of-contents)**

-c.
 Blockchain - Let’s Cover the Basics
 In this section, we're gonna talk about what blockchain is:
-	a real simple introduction to the basic concepts and principles behind blockchain.
+  * a real simple introduction to the basic concepts and principles behind blockchain.

 When you hear about blockchain, you probably think of new, high-emerging tech.
 Well, really, all blockchain is, is a combination of technologies that have existed for a long time.
 They're simply combined in a new and creative way to give us an amazing new platform on which we can start to build solutions.